About the conference

 The conference will feature a host of international speakers and will also mark the official launch of the project publication and an open source web application: a tool designed to help with collecting social digital photography.

 Lunch and refreshments will be provided over the two days.
-Dinner on March 19 is optional.
+Dinner October 19 is optional.

 Chair: Professor Haidy Geismar, Department of Anthropology, UCL, UK